mwt/matthewthom.as/index.md

 layout: page
 ---
 ---
-I'm Matthew Thomas, an Economics PhD student at Northwestern University.
+I'm Matthew W. Thomas, an Economics PhD candidate at Northwestern University.
 I am currently interested in applied microeconomic theory including information in financial markets, contests, and lobbying.
 This page is here to share my academic and non-academic projects.

 {% for page in site.pages %}